becpg/becpg-artworks/README.md

   * Abstract assembly into a dependency so we don't have to ship the assembly in the archetype
   * Functional/remote unit tests

+# Annotation feature
+  * In order to use the pdf file annotation feature, you need to provide a Kami license key by setting the property "beCPG.annotationAuthorization" under docker-compose.override.yml (sample file provided)